ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 * **Empty / Available port**: A port where no service is running.
 * **Non-empty / Occupied port**: A port where some service is running.
 * **XHR**: A short form of [XML Http Request][mdn_xhr].
-* **Socket**: A TCP/IP raw socket.
+* **Socket**: A raw TCP/IP socket.

-According to that blog post, If I write a Javascript code to open an XHR to `http://localhost:8084` and host that code at example.com then when you visit the `example.com` the browser will open that XHR to port `8084` of your workstation, because the `localhost` for your browser is your workstation.
-This gap invites many vulnerabilities for users.
+According to that blog post, If I write a Javascript code to open an XHR to `http://localhost:8084` and host that code at `example.com` then when you visit the `example.com` the browser will open that XHR to port `8084` of your workstation, because the `localhost` for your browser is your workstation.
+This gap lead to many vulnerabilities for users.
 One of them is the possibility to fingerprint open TCP ports at the client workstation.

 That post further claims that the browser takes recognizably more time to open